 In Vermont, landowners can legally protect their property from damage caused by rabbits and furbearing animals through lethal means.
 Anyone receiving compensation for trapping furbearers doing damage must hold a valid Vermont trapping license.

 How to deal with problem Fox in Vermont

 Fox (Red fox, Gray fox)

 Red and gray foxes are both found in most areas of North America.
-Foxes are a member of the dog family, with a long pointed muzzle, large pointed ears, and a bushy tail.
+Foxes are a member of the canine (dog) family, with a long, pointed muzzle, large pointed ears, and a bushy tail.

-Red foxes typically are light orange-red with black legs, a light colored underbody and a white-tipped tail.
+Red foxes typically are light orange-red in color with black legs, a light-colored underbody, and a white-tipped tail.
 They prefer open woodlots interspersed with farmlands.

 Gray foxes are primarily a salt-and-pepper gray above with yellow-tan underfur and a black-tipped tail.
-They prefer heavier cover such as forests, swamps, and areas along rivers and streams.
+They have retractable claws which makes them adept tree climbers, and they prefer heavier cover such as dense hardwood or mixed wood forests, swamps, and areas along rivers and streams.

 Solutions for fox problems

 Regulations for Vermont